The Deceiver (novel): Pride and Extreme Prejudice

 The SIS is approached by a high-ranking Soviet general, offering to turn over documents with crucial details of Soviet military plans.
 The meeting is to take place in East Germany.
 McCready is in charge of the operation, but he is too well known by the Soviets to risk going himself.
 So, he recruits his old ally, ageing BND agent Bruno Morenz.
 As a favour to his old friend, and in stark violation of his BND employment rules, Morenz agrees to enter East Germany, where he manages to get hold of the documents.

-He is, however, on the verge of nervous collapse due to earlier events in West Germany, where he had been having an affair with a prostitute who later insulted him, which led to him killing her and her pimp boyfriend.
+However, Morenz is on the verge of nervous collapse due to earlier events in West Germany, where he had been having an affair with a prostitute who later insulted him, which led to him killing her and her pimp boyfriend.
 He also steals some covert tapes she had made of herself in compromising positions with influential people.
 In making his escape he becomes rashly involved in a minor traffic accident.
 A man-hunt ensues, with the result that the East German security services eventually realise that they have a substantial spy case on their hands.
 McCready comes to realise that Morenz is in deep trouble and digging into his past, locates a potential hiding place.
 Against all orders he assumes a false identity, and making use of old friends succeeds in crossing the border and locating Morenz without being noticed.
 Since the security search is closing in on them, and Morenz is in no state to make an escape, Sam kills him with poisoned alcohol, and takes the documents and manages to escape by slipping through the border again, thus protecting the general from exposure, saving Morenz from an uglier fate, and succeeding in retrieving the sought-after documents.
-Sam tries to retrieve the tapes but is found by the West German SS who retrieve the holdall and escorts him unto the plane unaware of the more important cargo he carries.
+Sam tries to retrieve the tapes but is found by the East German Stasi who retrieve the holdall and escorts him onto the plane unaware of the more important cargo he carries.